 How do NFTs work?

 ERC stands for Ethereum Request for Comment.
-ERCs are rule sets defining the parameters to which a smart contract adheres.
+ERCs are rule sets defining the parameters a smart contract will follow.
 Fungible tokens on the Ethereum blockchain use the ERC-20 token standard.
-An example is USDT.
+Examples include Tether (USDT), USD Coin USDC, Chainlink (LINK), and Shiba Inu (SHIB).

 Types of NFTs

-NFTs have taken many forms since the inception of the token standard.
+NFTs have taken many forms since the technology first arrived.
+Here are some examples:

-Twitter CEO Jack Dorsey famously sold his first tweet as an NFT collectible for $2.9 million.
+Jack Dorsey, the co-founder and former CEO of Twitter (now X), famously sold his first tweet as an NFT collectible for $2.9 million.
 The tweet posted in March 2006 reads, “just setting up my twttr.”
 It was bought by Sina Estavi, the CEO of blockchain project Bridge Oracle, on March 22, 2021.
-It has since been listed for sale again, priced at 14,969 ETH — or $48,362,294.

 Liquidity provider tokens